 - Fire & Explosion Safety

 Wood dust poses a moderate but serious explosion hazard.
 Fine wood and metal particles become very explosive when enough are mixed with air.
-The good news is most small shops make too little dust at one time and generate too little static electricity to trigger an explosion.
+The good news is unless we intentionally throw a large amount of fine dust into the air, most small shops make too little dust at one time and generate too little static electricity to trigger an explosion.

 Wood dust poses a much more serious fire hazard.
-Most small shop fires occur when sparks, cigarettes, hot pieces of cut metal, etc. land in piles of sawdust on our floors, in our dust bins, our dust filled ducts or dust filled filters.
-The high airflow inside our dust collection systems can quickly cause a fire, or smoldering can go on for hours then break into a fire long after we leave our shops.
-Most small shop fires start in our dust piles and dust collection bins, so it is always a good idea to clean up dust piles and use metal bins that will contain any problems.
+Most small shop fires occur when sparks, cigarettes, hot pieces of cut metal, sparks, etc. land in piles of sawdust on our floors, our dust bins, dust filled ducts or dust filled filters.
+The high airflow inside our dust collection systems can quickly cause a fire.
+Sparks in dust bins can smolder for hours then break into a fire long after we leave our shops.
+Most small shop fires start in dust piles and dust collection bins, so it is always a good idea to clean up dust piles and use metal fire proof collection bins.

 These fire dangers are why the National Fire Protection Association (NFPA) who writes the codes most fire marshals and building inspectors follow have lots of formal rules to prevent fires.
 Good work practices and most local codes require that floors, tools and work surfaces have ample dust collection to stay clear when in use.
 This helps avoid falls from slipping, lets us better see our work, keeps our blades, bits and cutters visible, and keeps sparks from landing in nearby piles of dust.
 The NFPA requires use of only metal duct in spite of many using PVC and other materials.
 At one time the NFPA only allowed aluminum blower impellers, but now NFPA recommends against aluminum impellers.
-When hit by a fast moving piece of steel aluminum launches large white hot sparks just like a sparkler.
+When hit by a fast moving piece of steel aluminum launches large white hot aluminum sparks just like a sparkler.
+Most small shop woodworkers put their dust collectors and cyclone separator systems indoors, but putting our dust collectors and cyclones inside greatly increases our risk of fire.
 Our small shop vendors do us a double disservice with their current cyclones and dust collectors.
 Their plastic bag and cardboard dust collection bins will not contain a fire or ever pass fire marshal, building inspection, or insurance agent inspection.
-If we want extra insurance or to go professional and pass an inspection we have to buy new units.
+If we want extra insurance or to go professional and pass an inspection, we have to buy new units.
 Worse, even with upgraded bins, these units are still not fire and explosion certified, so they have to be moved outside behind fire and explosion proof barriers.
-Specifically the NFPA Standard 664 "Prevention of Fires and Explosions in Wood Processing and Woodworking Facilities" Chapter 8, Woodworking Dust-Control Systems, Section 2.2 states, "Dust collectors shall be located outside of buildings."
+The NFPA Standard 664 "Prevention of Fires and Explosions in Wood Processing and Woodworking Facilities" Chapter 8, Woodworking Dust-Control Systems, Section 2.2 states, "Dust collectors shall be located outside of buildings."
 Two exceptions are listed which permit dust collectors to be located inside of buildings: